 Before you kick off your job search, or as soon as you can if you’re already looking, figure what needs to be in a job offer if you’re going to accept it — including (or perhaps especially) the lowest you’re willing to go on salary.
 That way, you’ll be ready to talk numbers as early in the process as it happens to come up — no need to think on your feet or blindly throw a number out there.
 Plus, having this info will help you make clear, level-headed decisions.

-I often tell my clients to create a list of things they’d like to have in their next role: a certain salary, a shorter commute, a 401(k) match, a certain amount of paid time off, an inspiring CEO, a culture that aligns with your values, etc. Star the non-negotiables — the last thing you want to do is accept an offer that doesn’t provide what you need.
+Create a list of things you’d like to have in your next role: a certain salary, a shorter commute, a 401(k) match, a certain amount of paid time off, an inspiring CEO, a culture that aligns with your values, etc. Star the non-negotiables — the last thing you want to do is accept an offer that doesn’t provide what you need.
 Then think about how an offer might combine the other factors to get to a place you like.

 For example, maybe you’d really like to earn $75,000, but if your commute were 20 minutes or less, you’d be OK going down to $70,000.
 Again, doing this exercise ahead of time can help you feel more confident and decisive when it comes time to negotiate.